 There’s a seaside water play area for under 12s made up of 3 water slides within a shallow pool, plus 3 super water slides for older kiddos and a sunbathing area.
 If the weather should dramatically change, there’s an indoor splash pool, indoor swimming pool and baby pool.
 The waterpark is normally open from Whitsun through to the end of August.

-This seasonal splash pad (normally open from mid-April to September) sits opposite Weston–super–Mare seafront.
+This seasonal splash pad (normally open from mid-April to September) sits opposite Weston-super-Mare seafront.
 Kiddos will love the aquatic playground with sprinklers, fountains and sprays triggered by sensors and buttons.
 Expect shrieks of delight as little ones try and dodge the rain shower.
 Located next to Melrose Car Park just over the road from Marine Lake and Knightstone Island.
+The water should be on from 22 July 2021.

 Just over an hour away from Bristol, perched high on a hill in the Welsh Valleys, is the castellated mansion, Cyfarthfa Castle, near the town of Merthyr Tydfil.
 It might seem like a long way to go to find a splash pad, but there’s so much for families to do onsite, it’s perfect for a day trip from the city.